 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.

-Amount(s) Source(s) 45,000 Title I Part A: Allocation 4000-4999: Books And Supplies Increase access to online supplemental materials and resources by purchasing chrome carts for each classroom.
+Amount(s) Source(s) 12514 Title I Part A: Allocation 4000-4999: Books And Supplies Supplemental materials and resources 94 Title I Part A: Allocation 5800: Professional/Consulting Services And Operating Expenditures Online supports and programs

 Annual Review